-Warren Stanyer and Nevada Sunrise entered into an employment agreement dated April 1, 2014 whereby Mr. Stanyer will perform the position of President and CEO for the Company (the "Stanyer Agreement").
+Warren Stanyer and Nevada Sunrise entered into an employment agreement dated February 1, 2023 (the "Effective Date"), whereby Mr. Stanyer will perform the position of President and CEO for the Company (the "Stanyer Agreement").

-Pursuant to the terms of the Stanyer Agreement, the Company will pay Mr. Stanyer a salary of \$96,000 per year, less statutory deductions.
-Mr. Stanyer also received a one-time signing bonus in the amount of \$4,000.
+Pursuant to the terms of the Stanyer Agreement, Mr. Stanyer's salary is \$60,000 per year.
+Mr. Stanyer is eligible to receive cash bonuses from time to time, with the amount and the timing of the award of such bonuses to be determined by the Compensation Committee of the Company.
+During the financial year ended September 30, 2024, Mr. Stanyer did not receive a cash bonus.
+A \$50,000 bonus was paid in 2023, and a \$25,000 bonus was paid in 2022.
 The Stanyer Agreement will be reviewed on an annual basis and salary will be adjusted at the sole discretion of the Company; however, salary will not be reduced without Mr. Stanyer's written consent.